Occupy Canada: Occupy Regina

 On the morning of November 10, each tent was served a formal eviction notice by the city of Regina.
 They were ordered to vacate the premises and remove their tents by 8:00 am, November 12, 2011.
 On Remembrance Day, November 11, the Occupy Regina protesters presented a wreath to the veterans to lay on the Victoria Park cenotaph.
 They also took down all of their signs as a show of respect and refused any media interviews.
 Some protesters remained in the park, and police issued nine summonses on November 14 and 15.
 On November 14, one man was arrested for public intoxication and breaching a previous court order.

 On the morning of November 16, police removed all the tents and contents, including an Apple iPod, which police said protesters could claim at a later date.
 The police did not encounter any resistance as the camp was already abandoned.
 Those served tickets appeared in court on December 14.
 Lawyer Noah Evanchuk represented the group through all of their hearings, occupiers were facing a maximum fine of $2000; the tickets were dismissed in March 2012.

-Occupy Regina continued its work despite the loss of the camp, resorting to a variety of methods to keep their message in public view, as well joining in other protests to show solidarity with other groups, including Amnesty International, the Free Syria movement, low income housing advocates and farm groups opposing government interference with the Canadian Wheat Board.
+Occupy Regina continued its work despite the loss of the camp, resorting to a variety of methods to keep their message in public view, as well joining in other protests to show solidarity with other groups, including Amnesty International, the Free Syria movement, low-income housing advocates and farm groups opposing government interference with the Canadian Wheat Board.
 On 20 November, Occupy Regina protesters marched into the Cornwall Centre mall and did a flash mob with playing cards.
 They used the human microphone method to read out a short statement.
 Occupy Regina has also engaged in banner hanging campaigns, utilizing underpasses throughout the city.

-An attempt was made to organize a Saskatchewan component of the global 'Occupy Monsanto' event but poor weather and miscommunication resulted in a media outlets going to the Monsanto Research Center when there was no event, badly damaging relations with media.
+An attempt was made to organize a Saskatchewan component of the global 'Occupy Monsanto' event but poor weather and miscommunication resulted in media outlets going to the Monsanto Research Center when there was no event, badly damaging relations with media.
 On April 23, 2012, Occupy Regina had asked the public to protest "STOP HARPER" by modifying "stop" signs in their neighbourhoods.